isc-projects/kea/doc/sphinx/arm/classify.rst

     dropped and an informational message is logged with the packet information.

+6. When the ``early-global-reservations-lookup`` global parameter is configured to true global reservations are looked for and the 8, 9 and 10 steps are partially performed: the lookup is limited to global reservations, if one is found the ``KNOWN`` class is set but if none is found the ``UNKNOWN`` class is **not** set.

-6. A subnet is chosen, possibly based on the class information when some subnets are reserved.
+7. A subnet is chosen, possibly based on the class information when some subnets are reserved.
 More precisely: when choosing a subnet, the server iterates over all of the subnets that are feasible given the information found in the packet (client address, relay address,